Normanby, Redcar and Cleveland: Eston Cemetery

 Eston Cemetery is one of those places in the area which was probably named at the time of the Eston Urban District Council, which included Normanby.
 Nevertheless, Eston Cemetery can be said to be in Normanby.

 Still in active use, it was established in 1863, enlarged in 1882, and built as an extension to the pre-reformation church of St Helen, which was one of the many churches belonging to Gisborough Priory.
 St Helen's has since been dismantled and rebuilt at Beamish Museum.
 Names on the gravestones tell the story of the families whose daily lives created the history of the wider area, throughout the twentieth century until the present.

 The Commonwealth War Graves Commission is responsible for commemorating all Commonwealth war dead individually and equally, and to this end, war graves with uniform headstones, set in well kept lawns, can be found in cemeteries throughout the British Commonwealth.
 The Commission lists ninety-eight such graves, at Eston Cemetery, from the First and Second World Wars.

 Having more than 40 war graves, a Cross of Sacrifice designed by architect Reginald Blomfield has been erected.
 It shows a simple cross embedded with a bronze sword and mounted on an octagonal base to represent the faith of the majority of commemorations.
 It can be seen in front of the West Lodge.

 The cemetery also contains the memorial obelisk to William Henry Short VC (4 February 1884 – 6 August 1916) who was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was awarded the medal after being killed showing gallantry and devotion to duty at the Battle of Contalmaison, during the Somme Offensive, in 1916.

-Zoë's Place
+Zoe's Place

-Normanby is home to Zoë's Place, one of only two baby hospices in England.
+Normanby is home to Zoe's Place, one of only two baby hospices in England.
 It offers palliative and respite care for babies and infants up to five years old, who have life-limiting or terminal illnesses.

 It was opened by Ann Widdecombe in 2004.
 The hospice occupies the former Crossbeck Convent which was bought in 1919 to serve as a home to the Catholic religious community of the Sisters of Mercy.